PreciousChicken/blog/content/posts/groff-art-letter-writing.md

 groff -me complaint.me | lp
 ```

-## What's with the *-me*?
+## Me, me, me?

 As groff is very low-level then macro facilities are grouped together into packages to allow routine operations (such as footnotes) to be done efficiently.  *Me* is one of these packages; although [far from the only option](https://www.stephenlindholm.com/groff_macros.html).
+The *-me* flag on the command line means that groff uses this package and we save it with a .me extension.

 ## Further References